Skip to main content

 return "1.0.0"

-async def setup(self, environment: BaseEnvironment) -> None:
+def setup(self, environment: BaseEnvironment) -> None:

 """Called once before the agent starts.